Joseph Al-Zehlaoui: Service in the United States

 At the request of Metropolitan Philip (Saliba) of New York, Al-Zehlaoui was selected by the Holy Synod of Antioch on January 24, 1995, to be an auxiliary bishop for the Antiochian Orthodox Christian Archdiocese of North America.

-Starting September 12, 2004, he was appointed as the first bishop of the Holy Diocese of Los Angeles and the West enthroned by Metropolitan Philip and the Local Holy Synod of the Archdiocese.
+Starting September 12, 2004, he was appointed as the first bishop of the Holy Diocese of Los Angeles and the West, enthroned by Metropolitan Philip and the Local Holy Synod of the Archdiocese.

-Following the death of Metropolitan Philip Saliba, the prior Antiochian Orthodox metropolitan (1966–March 19, 2014), the Holy Synod of the Greek Orthodox Patriarchate of Antioch and All the East convened on July 3, 2014, at the Our Lady of Balamand Patriarchal Monastery in Northern Lebanon and elected him at its meeting as metropolitan of North America.
+Following the death of Antiochian Orthodox Metropolitan Philip Saliba (1966–March 19, 2014), the Holy Synod of the Greek Orthodox Patriarchate of Antioch and All the East convened on July 3, 2014, at the Our Lady of Balamand Patriarchal Monastery in Northern Lebanon and elected Al-Zehlaoui at its meeting as metropolitan of North America.

-Allegations of Sexual Misconduct

-On August 25, 2022, the Antiochian Orthodox Christian Archdiocese of North America posted a statement on their website announcing that an independent legal team is investigating an accusation claiming Metropolitan Joseph had violated the canons of the church, particularly with regard to sexual misconduct.
-On August 28, 2022, Patriarch John X of Antioch both acknowledged the accusations and assured the church that appropriate actions would be taken quickly.
-Metropolitan Joseph issued a message to the American Archdiocese for the Ecclesiastical New Year but had made no public acknowledgement of the accusations as of September 1, 2022.
-As a result of the controversy, on September 17, 2022, Archbishop Joseph announced his request to retire as Metropolitan, while continuing to deny the allegations.

-Title

 Al-Zehlaoui's former title was His Eminence, the Most Reverend Joseph, Archbishop of New York and Metropolitan of All North America, Primate.

+End of episcopacy and defrocking

+Al-Zehlaoui resigned from the episcopacy on September 7, 2022, in the face of allegations of sexual impropriety with a woman.
+However, in late 2023, Al-Zehlaoudi filed a summons against the Antiochian Orthodox Christian Archdiocese of North America, alleging that the leak and publication of incriminating emails was slanderous and that several verbal promises about retirement funding had been neglected and broken by the archdiocese.
+Following the filing of this lawsuit, Al-Zehlaoui was defrocked, returning him to the laity (as opposed to being a retired bishop), due to "improper actions as clergyman (retired Metropolitan) with respect to church property and monetary matters, and initiating a legal proceeding against the Church in a civil court".